Behavior Modification Training – Itsaboutdog

 A response that ends when a reward is taken away is called extinction.
 A dog that jumps up on people to get attention is a well-known example of extinction.

-The behavior of the dog persists if people pet it.
-The dog will ultimately cease jumping up if people stop touching it since there will be no more reward.
+The dog’s behavior persists if people pet it.
+However, the dog will ultimately cease jumping up if people stop touching it since there will be no more reward.

-But even a little bit of patting in response to the dog’s jumping will help to reinforce the behavior.
-The resistance to extinction is higher the more valuable the initial reward was, the longer it has been there, and the more doubt there is over the award’s actual removal.
+But even a little patting in response to the dog’s jumping will help reinforce the behavior.
+The higher the resistance to extinction, the more valuable the initial reward, the longer it has been there, and the more doubt there is over the award’s actual removal.

-If the reward is sufficiently good and closely associated with the behavior, resistance to extinction may also happen in the absence of reinforcement.
+If the reward is sufficiently good and closely associated with the behavior, resistance to extinction may also happen without reinforcement.

 The intensity or frequency of the behavior you are trying to stop usually increases at the start of extinction since there is often a correlation between receiving the reward and the intensity of the behavior.
-Stated differently, a behavior that you are attempting to stop could get worse before it gets better.
+Stated differently, a behavior you are attempting to stop could worsen before it gets better.

 Punishment:

 Another name for punishment is unpleasant conditioning.
-It is a painful experience that reduces the likelihood of a behavior being repeated.
+It is a painful experience that reduces the likelihood of repeated behavior.
 Penalties can be either favorable or unfavorable.

-While negative punishment involves taking away something beneficial to reduce a behavior, positive punishment involves applying something unpleasant to do so.
+While negative punishment involves removing something beneficial to reduce a behavior, positive punishment involves applying something unpleasant.

 Negative reinforcement is not the same as punishment.
-Punishment needs to be consistent and appropriate, and it needs to happen as soon as possible.
+Punishment needs to be consistent and appropriate and should occur as soon as possible.

-Timing, consistency, proper intensity, and the availability of a reward once the unwanted behavior stops are all important considerations when it comes to punishment.
+Timing, consistency, proper intensity, and the availability of a reward once the unwanted behavior stops are all essential considerations regarding punishment.

-When it comes to treatment, this is the area that owners of pets with behavioral issues overlook the most.
-Physical punishment is frequently the first option used by owners, but it is not always necessary.
+Owners of pets with behavioral issues most often overlook treatment.
+Physical punishment is frequently the first option owners use but is not always necessary.

 Second-order Reinforcers: